A Visit With Mary

 No, I will fall at His feet in worship and praise for my son who was born to die, died so that we might liver forever!

 Posted on December 1, 2011, in Apologetics, My Writing, Steel Chronicles and tagged Advent, Annunciation, Christmas, Gabriel, Jesus Christ, Mary, Nativity, Pieta, Savior.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on A Visit With Mary.